Richard M. Dougherty: Education and career

 Dougherty received his Bachelor of Science degree from Purdue University in 1959.
 He went on to earn his Master of Library Science in 1961 and his Ph.D. degree in 1963, both from Rutgers University.

 He held a number of administrative positions in academic libraries, beginning at the University of Colorado as the associate director of libraries from 1966 to 1970.
-From 1972 to 1978 Dougherty held the position of University Librarian of the Bancroft Library at the University of California, Berkeley.
+From 1972 to 1978 Dougherty held the position of University Librarian at the University of California, Berkeley.

 In 1978 he began working at the University of Michigan Ann Arbor University Library, serving as library director from 1978 to 1988.
 He was a professor of library science at the University of Michigan School of Library Science from 1978 to 1997, and for a short time served as the acting dean of the school (from 1984 to 1985).
 As a professor, Dougherty focused his instruction on issues of professional management, ethics, and values.
 He retired from the University of Michigan at the end of 1997.

 After retiring he started his own consulting firm, Dougherty and Associates.